alexanderwe/the-traveler/README.md

 ```

- Also ensure that you specify an `redirectURL` in your Application settings on [https://www.bungie.net/en/Application](https://www.bungie.net/en/Application)
+Please ensure that you specified a `redirectURL` in your application settings on [https://www.bungie.net/en/Application](https://www.bungie.net/en/Application).
-After that you can generate the authentication URL which has to be visited by your users to approve your app and give it access.
-This follows the following schema: `https://www.bungie.net/en/OAuth/Authorize?client_id={yourClientID}&response_type=code`.
+After you have done that, you can generate the authentication URL which has to be visited by your users to approve your application.
+The URL is constructed with the following schema: `https://www.bungie.net/en/OAuth/Authorize?client_id={yourClientID}&response_type=code`.

 ```
 const authUrl = traveler.traveler.generateOAuthURL(); // The URL your users have to visit to give your application access
 ```

-If the users visit this site and approve your application they will be redirected to the `redirectURL` you specified, with a URL query parameter `code` appended: `https://www.example.com/?code=hereComesTheCode`
+If a user visit this site and approve your application he/she will be redirected to the `redirectURL` you specified.
+This URL is expaned with query parameter called `code`: `https://www.example.com/?code=hereComesTheCode`

-This is the code you need to get the OAuth Access token.
-Use it with the `getAccessToken()`
+This is the code you need to obtain the OAuth Access token with the  `getAccessToken()` method.

 ```
 traveler.getAccessToken(hereComesTheCode).then(oauth => {